sasindusachintha/ds-selection-mindmap/README.md

 ### 💡 Use when:
 - Fixed size data.
-- Fast access by index
+- Fast access by index.
 - Simple storage and retrieval

 ### 🔑 Keywords: